2019 Kelantan FA season: Pre-season

 On 15 January 2019, Flávio signed a one-year contract with the club after his contract with Negeri Sembilan expired.

 On 23 January 2019, Mustafa Zazai signed with the club after his contract with Phrae United expired.

 On 27 January 2019, Marko Kraljević signed a two-year contract with the club as the new head coach.
 On 27 January 2019, Raúl Tarragona signed a contract with the club.

 On 28 January 2019, David Rowley joined the club on one-year contract.

 During season

-On 1 April 2019, Raúl Tarragona has left the club with mutual aggreement.
+On 1 April 2019, Raúl Tarragona left the club by mutual agreement.

 On 8 April 2019, Marko Kraljević has been sacked from the club after three months with the club.
 Cássio, Flávio, Mustafa Zazai and Raúl Tarragona have left the club during mid season.

 On 24 April 2019, Mustafa Zazai decided to leave the club.

 On 14 May 2019, Flávio left the club to join Liga 1 club Bhayangkara.

-On 16 May 2019, Badhri Radzi left the club on mutual aggreement.
+On 16 May 2019, Badhri Radzi left the club by mutual agreement.

 On 18 June 2019, Kelantan Football Association President, Bibi Ramjani has resigned.